 Organic content tends to have a low reach on Facebook (~6 percent of followers) and Twitter (30 percent of followers).
 Getting people to share your content helps you reach more people, but only a small percentage of posts get shared widely by a small percentage of people (according to Klout, only 5 percent of people create 50 percent of the content on social).
 And since organic content can’t be well targeted, most organic content is very broad in nature.
 It is difficult to create a brand-to-customer relationship this way, even though people are more apt to trust earned media.

-Statistics show that 92 percent of people trust earned media more than any other type of advertising while 49 percent say they trust paid media.
+Market research indicates that 92 percent of people trust earned media more than any other type of advertising, while 49 percent say they trust paid media.